chrisranjana/portlet/README.md

 portlet
 =======

-jQUeryUI portlets and PHP backend
+jQueryUI portlets and PHP backend that reads MySQL database